MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-marketing.md

 - Contact records must be present in Dynamics 365 Marketing before you can export a segment from Customer Insights to Marketing.
 Read more on how to ingest contacts in [Dynamics 365 Marketing using Common Data Services](connect-power-query.md).

   > [!NOTE]
-  > Exporting segments from Customer Insights to Marketing will not create new contact record.
+  > Exporting segments from Customer Insights to Marketing will not create new contact records.
 Contacts must exist before exporting segments.

 ## Configure the connector for Marketing